andregri/library-microservices/README.md

 - [ ] Add logging middleware
 - [ ] Add tests for book service
 - [x] Move all to containers
+- [ ] Add make command to deploy a local postgres for debugging

 ## What I learned